The Medical Lens: Highlights from the Stanley B. Burns, MD, Historic Medical Photography Collection

 4:15pm – 4:45pm - Meet the curators and Dr. Burns and explore The Medical Lens through a short opening tour.
 Light refreshments will be served.
 Cushing Rotunda, Cushing/Whitney Medical Library

 5pm – 6pm - “Medical Photography and the Humanities: Connecting History to Practice,” a session with Stanley B. Burns, MD, FACS and Chitra Ramalingam, PhD.
 Co-sponsored by The Program for Humanities in Medicine at Yale School of Medicine.
 Room 115, just off the Cushing Rotunda, Cushing/Whitney Medical Library.
+The recording of the session is now available online through The Program for Humanities in Medicine website.

 Stay tuned for additional tour announcements for this limited time exhibition!